vdclab/vdclab-wiki/OrthoDB.md

 ## Notes from Users
 This website gives a lot of informations of proteines families.
 The distribution of the family in the tree of life is very cool.
-This database has been done base on blast results, I wuld recomand to check by yourself if you want to work on a individual of the the family other than your input.
+> This database has been done base on several methods of clustering/annotation, these make the families robusts and trustworthies.
+{.is-success}

 ## Ease of use
 Enter your gene/proteine name or id and get a result.
 The help section is very detailed.